stakater/mto-docs/content/getting-started/installation/aws-eks/installation.md

 Open the Console URL and Log In with the admin user.
 Default username and password is `mto`

 The Dashboard opens after the successful login.
 It stays empty until you create a tenant.
-See [Console Overview](../../../console/overview.md) for what the Console can do.
+See [Console Overview](../../../console/overview.md) for more detail.

 ## What's Next